Take an Assessment!

 * Medical Examination and Drug Screen

-* Interview with Chief of PoliceWho we are
+* Interview with Chief of Police

 The City of Chandler Police Department, consisting of 362 sworn officers and 177 civilians, serves a growing population of close to 287,945 residents.
 The organization is divided into three main divisions, one bureau, and many sections/units.
-The Patrol Operations Division consisting of three precincts, 1) Main Station - Downtown & North Chandler, 2) Desert Breeze -West Chandler, and 3) Chandler Heights - South Chandler, work in concert with the Criminal Investigations Division, Operational Support Division, and Professional Services Division to meet the needs of the community.
+The Patrol Operations Division consisting of three precincts, 1) Main Station - Downtown & North Chandler, 2) Desert Breeze - West Chandler, and 3) Chandler Heights - South Chandler, work in concert with the Criminal Investigations Division, Operational Support Division, and Professional Services Division to meet the needs of the community.
 The members of the Chandler Police Department are dedicated to the advancement of community policing and the development of a partnership with our citizens.
-Our mission is to provide a safe community where people can live, work, and thrive.
+Our mission is, “To maintain a safe, vibrant community through meaningful engagement and continuous organizational improvement.”
 We are committed to being a world-class leader in law enforcement.
 We will pursue and engage the best trained, equipped, and committed professionals who demonstrate the highest standards of performance and best policing practices in partnership with the community.

 Why work for Chandler?